mbari-org/benchmark_eval/doc/docs/usage.md

 2. Run the **Model + Tracker cell** to get the model detections and convert them from YOLO to MOT Challenge format.
 The final txt file should end up in `benchmark_eval/data/predictions/mot_challenge`

 !!! note
+    The `runs` folder accumulates results from Ultralytics detection & tracking.
+These files can be cleared out after the evaluation process is complete if you want to save space.

+!!! note
     If an error occurs, double check the paths.
 There are folders being generated and folders that you add yourself, so it's possible paths were not correctly identified.

 ## How to get HOTA scores
 1. If you look under `benchmark_eval/data/gt`, there should be a folder for your video sequence from the "How to get Ground Truth files" step.
 In this folder: